patrickcoffey505/distributed-database-system/README.md

 # distributed-database-system

-This project creates a server protocol and basic server that stores a simple key-value database implemented in C. It also includes a client library and a basic client that can connect to the server.
+This project creates a server protocol and basic server that stores a simple key-value database implemented in C. It also includes a client library and a client that can connect to one or multiple servers with a replication parameter for distributing data across servers.

 The key-value library has benchmarks for read and write times (currently broken).
-The server also is benchmarked for reads.
+The client/server model is also benchmarked for read/writes on replicated data.
 The benchmarking analysis is implemented in python.

 ## Directory Structure